jakecyr/Node-Addon-API-Callback-Example/README.md

-# Node Addon API Thread Safe Callback Example
+# Node Addon API Thread Safe Callback Example (C++)

-Example of how to save a JavaScript function for later use and call it on the main thread.
+Example of how to save a JavaScript function for later use and call it on the main thread with Node Addon API (C++).

 ## Setup